mikiw/ReactWeb3/README.md

 - Check transactionsUnionByHash implementation

 TODO for future:
-- Add paging in while loop for etherscan API call
+- Add paging in while loop for etherscan API call to exede 10000 row limit
-- Add Erc721 Token Txns (for example uniswap v3)
+- Add Other Token Standards (Erc721 for uniswap v3 and others)